chlhnu/DOTs-SOCP/README.md

     1. `--show`: Displays the animation in an interactive window.
 (Default: `True`)
     3. `--save`: Saves the animation (as a series of `.png` files and a `.mp4` video).
 (Default: `False`)

-For example, run experiment of `knots_5` example using:
+For example, run the experiment of `knots_5` example using:

 ```shell
 python demo.py --example=knots_5 --show